If you’ve never presented before and are looking to get started or if you’re just looking for a few tips to improve your game, this post is for you.

 - Put together your slides.
 Remember the mantra “less is more” – less text that is.
 Don’t write too much text (if any at all) and the font should be 18-30 pt.
 The bigger, the better.
 Use images as much as possible to make your point and have one slide per point.
 You are your presentation; your slides are not.
 I often have between 40-80 slides in a 50-minute session.
 It keeps it moving and interesting.

 - Know your material inside and out.
 This means practicing the session in full more than once.
 My recommendation is eight times.
 This will be very enlightening.
 You may have to do another few rounds of “clean it up, change, re-arrange, re-organize.”
-Better now, then realizing something doesn’t flow or that you’ve repeated content when you give the session.
-This also gives you a chance to have it timed out perfectly and if you like to write it out word for word like me, be able to present as if you’re not reading it.
+Better now, than realizing something doesn’t flow or that you’ve repeated content when you give the session.
+This also gives you a chance to have it timed out perfectly and if you like to write it out word for word like me, be able to present it as if you’re not reading it.
 Again, this is a personal preference thing.
 Know who you are and how you handle public speaking situations.

 I would strongly suggest checking out some of my recommended resources at the bottom of this post on how to deliver a strong and engaging presentation.
 These are sources I’ve learned from and found very useful.

 - Know the screen resolution.
 Will it be a widescreen 16:9 aspect ratio (this is the most likely size as it’s the most used today) or the old 4:3 aspect ratio?
-Sometimes I even create the same powerpoint in both sizes just in case!
+Sometimes I even create the same PowerPoint in both sizes just in case!

 - Ask ahead of time if audio will be available.